 We tend to get certain questions over and over each season.
 Usually gardeners want to know: how easy is it to grow? what do I have to do? do I need two types? when will they produce?
 So here are some crib notes about each type of fruit.
 There are charts, lists of varieties, and detailed articles here.

 Kind of a hassle because you get worms in the fruit (codling moth).
 If you don't spray several times, most of your fruit will be wormy.
 If you do spray, a lot of it still might be wormy.
 But not every fruit is wormy; we quickly learn to cut into an apple before we eat it!
+Or you can bag some fruit to block the moths from laying eggs.
 Red apples generally don't do well here.

 Tolerant of wet soil and lawn watering (unlike most fruit trees).
 Fruit borne on spurs which take a couple of years to form.
 Very upright growth habit; prune for size control.
 Watch for fireblight around the bloom season and prune it out.

 Crabapples, including those grown for fruit, grow quite readily here.
 Same notes.

 Frustrating: blossoms are prone to brown rot, a fungus which destroys them before they set fruit.
 Trees must be sprayed while coming into bloom, and in wet springs you still may not get fruit.
 Rainy spring can mean zero fruit.
 Commercial growers have to spray a lot.